rfonod/geo-trax/README.md

 - **Version >1.0.0**
     - Release tools for (re-)training the detection model.
     - Pre-processing tools for raw video input.
-    - Expanded documentation and tutorials (docs folder).
+    - Expanded documentation, tutorials (docs folder), and sample examples.
     - List of known limitations, e.g., ffmpeg backend version discrepancies in OpenCV.
     - Comprehensive unit tests for critical functions and end-to-end tests for the entire pipeline.
     - Publishing on PyPI for simplified installation and distribution.